One touch of nature...

 The phrase ‘winter solstice’ brings new meaning to the thought of December 21 being the shortest day of the year.
 The word solstice comes from two Latin words: sol, meaning “sun,” and stice, meaning “still” or “static.”

 What a great time to consider a family plan of daily outdoor outings through the winter months.
 Fifteen minutes of Vitamin N (nature) can be exciting, refreshing or bring about new perspectives.
 Young and old alike, need a bit of winter’s breath.
+Once fifteen minutes doesn't seem like enough, gradually increase your time outdoors!

 Here are a couple of ideas to do outside that may allow us to focus on mind and body.